 The Jade Market in Hong Kong is a retail street in Kowloon that is famous for the large number of stores selling jade stones of various sizes and shapes.
 The market is divided into two sections, the eastern and western parts.
-It is in the eastern section that the majority of stores are located.
+It is in the eastern section where the majority of stores are located.

 The Jade Market

 Even though the name Jade Market might make you think that it is some kind of an open street market, the fact is that the stores are actually located indoors.
 In addition to jade, other precious stones are also available.
 All types of jewelry, whether it be amulets, pendants, bangles, bracelets, good luck charms, and so on, can be bought from the jade market.
 The place is also known as “Yau Ma Tei Jade Hawker Bazaar.”